 Observability

-The gateway ships with three observability layers: Prometheus metrics, structured log output, and a deep health endpoint.
+The gateway ships with four observability layers: Prometheus metrics, OpenTelemetry tracing, structured log output, and a deep health endpoint.

 | Metric | Type | Labels | Description |